FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Benchmark

 where $G$ is the generator, $D$ is the discriminator and $\lambda$ is the weight of reconstruction loss.
 The reconstruction loss $\mathcal{L}_{rec}$ is given by:

 The adversarial loss is defined as:

-Our SynNet is trained on CelebAMask-HQ following the training methods in SEAN.
+Our SynNet is trained on CelebAMask-HQ following the training methods in SEAN~\cite{zhu2020sean}.
 To adjust the semantic mask, we first remove the headgear region from the facial region of the rendered image, then take the intersection of the facial part of the semantic mask and the rendered image.
 For the region that is contained by the semantic mask but is not contained by the rendered image, the semantic label is replaced by the nearest non-facial label.
 In this way, the adjusted mask has the same face contour as the rendered image.
 The input image size of SynNet and CompNet is $512 \times 512$ and the output image size of SwapNet is $256 \times 256$.

 \textbf{Results of In-the-wild Face Rendering.} The benchmark of FS-Wild consists of 400 face images of 400 synthesized subjects.
 The data are uniformly divided into $4$ sets according to the angle between camera orientation and face orientation ($0-5^\circ$, $5^\circ-30^\circ$, $30^\circ-60^\circ$, $60^\circ-90^\circ$), with a reference 3D face model per subject.
 The images consist of indoor and outdoor images, neutral expression and expressive face images, and varying viewing angles ranging from frontal view to side view.
+The samples of FS-Wild data are shown in the supplementary material.